jupyter/accessibility/docs/index.md

 - [JupyterLab](https://github.com/jupyterlab/jupyterlab)
 - [JupyterHub](https://github.com/jupyterhub/jupyterhub)

+## Accessibility Status for Jupyter tools

 ```{warning}
 As of March 2022 this software **is not accessible**.
 Significant work will be required to reach that goal.
 ```

+In the meantime, you can read the JupyterLab accessibility statement to get a better understanding of its state and limitations:

 ````{grid}
 ```{grid-item-card}